dbayardAWS/kinesis-labs/immersionDay/Lab1streams/README.md

 The CloudFormation template has created and configured an EC2 instance so that we can now start to ingest taxi trip events into the Kinesis data stream.

-### 1. Connect to the EC2 instance via SSH.
+### 1. Connect to the EC2 instance via SSH from your laptop.
 You can obtain the command including the correct parameters from the Outputs section of the CloudFromation template.

 Use the command from the Outputs section, but it should look somewhat like this:
 ```